 Three Blue Ducks

 Another superstar within the Sydney brunch universe, Three Blue Ducks' influence has exploded over the last decade since a trio of surfy dudes from Bronte set up shop back in 2010.
 These days, The Ducks is a full-blown lifestyle, spread across the East Coast of Australia and centred squarely on a more sustainable approach to life and food.
 From their on-site cafe vegetable garden (featuring bees) in Bronte to their picturesque 80-acre working farm in Byron Bay, Three Blue Ducks have proved produce-driven, sustainable breaky is tastier.
-In Sydney, you can get your fix at Bronte and in Rosebery with now-famous dishes like scrambled eggs with black sausage.
+In Sydney, you can get your fix in Rosebery with now-famous dishes like scrambled eggs with black sausage.